DanHanh/scLinear/README.md

 #> Uniform Resolution Annotation Started.
 ```
 ## Other functions
-scLinear calls different sub-workflows which can also be called independentaly.
+scLinear calls different sub-workflows which can also be called independently.
 ### Prepare data
 `prepare_data()` performes all the necessay pre-processing steps.
 Parameters are the same as [above](##Running-scLinear")